 - 8. Summary of Approval, decisions and ratification of items taken the meeting The Committee continues to review and approve individual bids from services in line with the delegated authority outlined in its terms of reference. - 9.
-Review of Board Assurance Framework and amendments thereon There are no BAF risks associated with the Charitable Funds Committee.
+Review of Board Assurance Framework and amendments thereon

+There are no BAF risks associated with the Charitable Funds Committee.

-The Board, at its meeting held 4 September were asked to note the content of the report and seek further assurance from the Committee Chair and Executive Lead if required.
+The Board is asked to note the content of the report and seek further assurance from the Committee Chair and Executive Lead if required.